domirosell/bigquerymlvision/README.md

 The connection service account will also need permissions to read the file from the bucket.

-4. You can know check in BQ the scores returned by the Cloud Vision API in a friendly way
+4. You can know check in BQ the scores returned by the Cloud AI Vision in a friendly way

 SELECT
 JSON_VALUE(label_annotations.description) AS description,